-The final theme will be producing a class-wide final project on water quality in Madison.
-We have a wonderful opportunity this semester to be part of the SJMC-wide project called The Confluence.
-The project examines water issues in Wisconsin.
-We’ll look into some of those issues in our class, but most of our work with The Confluence will be in the form of a final project of your choosing.
-We will collaborate as a class to choose a topic for our final project.
+The final third of class will consist of producing a class-wide final project.
+We will collaborate with the other section of J335 to choose a topic for our final project.
 It is my expectation that the final project will produce the best work you have done to this point in your lives.

 A 93-100 publishable in current form with few revisions

 AB 88-92 close to publishable with minimal work